Canada 150 Community Infrastructure Program

 On April 1, 2014, CanNor launched the Northern Aboriginal Economic Opportunities Program (NAEOP).
 This revised program replaces the Aboriginal Economic Development (AED) suite of programs.
 NAEOP, a results-based and application driven program, will focus on increasing the participation of northern Aboriginal communities and businesses so they can fully participate in territorial economic opportunities.

-Canada's North offers tremendous potential for the mining and resource development sector.
+Canada's North offers significant potential for the mining and resource development sector.
 Rich in natural resources, Nunavut, Yukon and the Northwest Territories are a choice destination for Canadian and global investment.
-Investment in mineral exploration in the territories was estimated at more than $1 billion in 2012.

 Investing in Cultural Industries